 - Pension or family pension payment orders issued to retired employees by Government Departments or Public Sector Undertakings

 Updating your KYC records is a straightforward process, and banks are providing multiple channels to make it convenient for you.
-You don’t always have to visit a physical branch, thanks to digital advancements.
+You do not always have to visit a physical branch, thanks to digital advancements.
 Choosing the right method can save you time and effort.

 Many banks now offer an online update process through their official net banking portals.
 You can log in securely, navigate to the KYC section, and upload scanned copies of your required documents.
-This method is particularly efficient if your details haven’t changed much.
+This method is particularly efficient if your details have not changed much.

 Using your bank’s mobile app is another convenient way to update your KYC.
 Most banking apps have a dedicated section for profile management or KYC updates.